cameronmcnz/cameronmcnz/_posts/2021-11-11-image-editor-exceptions.md

 canonical: https://www.mcnz.com/2021/11/11/image-editor-exceptions.html
 ---

+## Exception Handling

-The following code doens't work.
+The following code doesn't work.
 But it should.

 Identify the various exceptions this code is throwing, fix them, and then run the application.